seoffensive/Keyword_Research/README.md

 **With the Keyword Research script, you can discover all keywords related to the main keyword in groups.
 This includes latent semantic indexing and long tail keywords.
-In this way, you can get all related keywords in bulk without doing manual keyword research for hundreds of keywords.
+In this way, you can get all related keywords in bulk without doing manual keyword research for hundreds of keywords.**

-This script takes data from the Google Ads API, Google automatic word complement suggestions, and the Gemini 1.5 Flash model to ensure that any related words are not overlooked.**
+**This script obtains individual keyword variations for each main keyword from the Google Ads API, Google autocomplete suggestions, and the Gemini 1.5 Flash model.
+Then, all the keywords are clustered according to SERP similarity with the help of a completely free tool.
+Finally, all keywords are presented grouped on a single page.**

 YouTube Link 👉 https://www.youtube.com/watch?v=Ka60_tq0FRM